The Office of Victim Services invites you to join us in the violence prevention movement!

 Individuals completing the training with satisfactory attendance and participation are invited to become a Peer Victim Advocate the following semester; Peer Victim Advocates are an intricate part of the Office of Victim Service’s mission to assist individuals in the recovery process by providing timely information and confidential support and guidance through the campus judiciary and criminal justice systems.
 PVAs are required to:

-A. Attend monthly meetings.
+A. Attend bi-weekly meetings.

-C. Volunteer for a minimum of five (5) hours of outreach programming per semester.
+C. Volunteer for outreach programming each semester.

 D. Make a good faith commitment to 2 semesters of volunteering.